 Even as they fight systematic racism that has resulted in a lower funding rate, there's an estimate of 4.65 million Latino-owned businesses in the U.S. Not only, but Latino small-business owners are also the fastest-growing category of entrepreneurs:

-1. Funding gaps:
+1. Funding gaps

-According to Stanford's research, only 20% of Latino-owned businesses that asked for national bank loans exceeding $100,000 were approved, compared to 50% of White-owned enterprises.
+The gaps in financing for Latino businesses in the United States continue to be one of the biggest challenges.
+According to Stanford's research, only 20% of Latino-owned companies that asked for national bank loans exceeding $100,000 were approved, compared to 50% of White-owned enterprises.

 Similarly, other data from the Biz2credit Report showed that in 2020-21 the average loan size for Latino-owned companies was $47,031, which is $34,125 less than the non-Latino-owned firms.

 As a result of this disparity, Latinos have been more likely to seek and receive money from sources that expose them to greater personal financial risk.

-2. Low average credit score:
+2. Low average credit score

 The average credit score for Latino-owned businesses is usually low- it rounds the 614.
 To put these data in perspective for traditional bank loans, bank business lines of credit, and SBA loans, a good credit score-750 or higher- is usually required.

 For example, you can do research on business cash advances.
 MCA funding is a type of funding that is an advance against a business's expected future revenue.

-3. Absence of a traditional identification- ITIN number:
+3. Absence of a traditional identification- ITIN number

 Banks do not often offer services or loans to people with Individual Taxpayer Identification Numbers, also known as ITINs.
 ITINs are tax-processing numbers issued by the IRS for those who do not have a Social Security number.

-4. Language barriers:
+4. Language barriers

 Latino business owners' chances of accessing banks and other financial institutions may be due to low literacy and ability to communicate in English.
 Some financial institutions lack suitable language services to assist non-English speaking Latino entrepreneurs.

-5. Lack of awareness of alternative funding for Latino entrepreneurs:
+5. Lack of awareness of alternative funding for Latino entrepreneurs

 The fact is that many of these financial hurdles can be overcome by doing some research and having more access to financial education.
 One Park Financial believes that small and mid-size businesses should have easy access to working capital.
 As a result, we connect you with funders who specialize in working with small and mid-sized enterprises and are willing to work with people who don't have perfect credit.
-Fill out our online application and Get Pre-Qualified Today!
+Please fill out our online application and Get Pre-Qualified Today!
 It only takes minutes.